resema/cheatsheets/cpsa/foundation/ch3-Specification&Communication.md

 ## 3.7.
 Describe interfaces (R1)

 > Software architects are able to describe and specify both internal and external interfaces.

+### Explanation
+- necessary **level of detail** and **extent** of documentation to be provided will **depend on the specific context**.
+- lighweight but highly efficient resource for documentation are **test cases** and **sample code**.
+- **interface description languages** (IDL) can also be beneficial.
+- create **self-describing interfaces**.
+- template for the documentation of interfaces:
+  - identification,
+  - provided resources,
+  - impact and side effects,
+  - errors,
+  - constraints,
+  - quality attributes,
+  - design decisions,
+  - stability/evolution,
+  - additional information.

 ---
 ## 3.8.
 Document architectural decisions (R1-R2)